itxlab/hlabootcamp2021/docs/RequestNOWInstance.md

 * Request a `New Internal Instance Request`

-* Safeguard your URL and `admin` credentials after instance has been provisioned
+* After instance has been provisioned, safeguard your URL and `admin` credentials

 # Create MID Server User